openhab/openhabian/docs/openhabian.md

 - [https://community.openhab.org/t/13379](https://community.openhab.org/t/13379)

-If you want to get involved, you found a bug, or just want to see what's planned for the future, visit us on Github:
+If you want to get involved, you found a bug, or just want to see what's planned for the future, visit us on GitHub:

 - [https://github.com/openhab/openhabian/](https://github.com/openhab/openhabian/)